Ruthvik9/soccer_tracking/README.md

 ## Some design choices

 1. Training split – combine “train” + “val”, ignore public “test”.
-SportsMOT’s test set is huge but unlabeled, so we merged the 45-clip train and 45-clip val partitions into a single training pool.
+SportsMOT’s test set is huge but unlabeled, so I merged the 45-clip train and 45-clip val partitions into a single training pool.
 Around 10 % of the player-IDs are set aside as an internal validation fold; this protects us from over-fitting even though we aren’t chasing the official leaderboard.
 <br />

 2. Frame subsampling – atmost 8 crops per track.
 Each football track is ~500 frames long.
 Cropping every frame would flood the GPU with near-duplicates.
-We split each track into temporal bins (≈ one every 2-3 seconds), pick one random frame per bin, and guarantee at least four samples per ID (padding by duplication if a track is ultra-short).
-This keeps useful pose/zoom variation while cutting ~90 % of redundant images.
+I split each track into temporal bins and pick one random frame per bin.
+This keeps useful pose/zoom variation while cutting redundant images.
 <br />

 3. Duplicate IDs across clips – handled in the sampler, not the labels.
 SportsMOT assigns new person-IDs in every clip, so the same striker can appear with a different PID in another match segment.
-Instead of re-labelling the dataset, we introduced a match-aware PK sampler (described above) so the triplet loss doesn't see false negatives (not 100% foolproof tho unless we re-label the entire dataset).
+Instead of re-labelling the dataset, I introduced a match-aware PK sampler (described above) so the triplet loss doesn't see false negatives (not 100% foolproof tho unless we re-label the entire dataset).
 Cross-entropy still works because labels are unique within the batch.
 <br />

 4. Increased the allowed duration after which tracks are considered lost